manish4256/DRSFANet/README.md

 The resultant images will be stored in 'results/'

 Image-wise PSNR & SSIM and Average PSNR & Average SSIM for the whole image database are also displayed in the console as output.

-# Train DRSFANet gray denoising network

-To train the MSPABDN gray denoising network, first download the [BSD400 dataset](https://github.com/smartboy110/denoising-datasets/tree/main/BSD400) and save this dataset in the folder named data inside the main folder of this project.
-Then generate the training data using:

-python Generate_Patches_Gray.py

-This will save the training patch 'img_clean_pats.npy' in the folder 'trainingPatch/'

-Then run the DRSFANet model file using:

-python DRSFANet_Gray.py

-This will save the 'DRSFANET_Gray.h5' file in the folder 'Pretrained_models/'.

-# Train DRSFANet color denoising network

-To train the DRSFANet color denoising network, first, download the [CBSD432 dataset](https://github.com/Magauiya/Extended_SURE/tree/master/Dataset/CBSD432) and save this dataset in the folder named data inside the main folder of this project.
-Then generate the training data using:

-python Generate_Patches_Color.py

-This will save the training patch 'img_clean_pats.npy' in the folder 'trainingPatch/'

-Then run the DRSFANet model file using:

-python DRSFANet_Color.py

-This will save the 'DRSFANET_Color.h5' file in the folder 'Pretrained_models/'.

-# Train DRSFANet real denoising network

-To train the DRSFANet real denoising network, first, download the SIDD medium training dataset and divide the images into patches of size 256x256.
-Then train the model using:

-python real.py

-This will save the 'DRSFANET.h5' file in the folder 'Pretrained_models/'.